NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

 The NetApp DataOps Toolkit can be used to create a FlexCache volume in ONTAP and then create a PV and PVC representing the FlexCache in Kubernetes.
 The command to create a FlexCache volume is `netapp_dataops_k8s_cli.py create flexcache`.

+>[!NOTE]
+>The source and target Storage Virtual Machines (SVMs) need to have been peered as a prerequisite to running this command.

 The following options/arguments are required:

 ```